 For example, when you visit a website, your browser downloads images and text to your computer.
 If you reopen the same page four minutes later, the same files are still existing on your computer.
 When the browser realizes that the data you're requesting is already accessible on your hard drive, it would open those files instead of downloading them again from the website's server.

 These issues and many more means that what was at the onset beneficial now becomes problematic.
-Invariably, it is absolutely necessary to clear the cache in your Mac periodically in order to avoid problems related to buildup of cache in your Mac.
+Invariably, it is absolutely necessary to clear the cache in your Mac periodically to avoid problems related to the buildup of the cache in your Mac.

 a.
 Cleaning up System Caches manually